nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   group_low_abund_taxa <- function(abund_table, threshold=0.05,
                                   rare_taxa=FALSE) {

-    # Intialize an empty vector that will contain the indices for the
+    # Initialize an empty vector that will contain the indices for the
     # low abundance columns/ taxa to group
     taxa_to_group <- c()
-    #intialize the index variable of species with low abundance (taxa/columns)
+    #initialize the index variable of species with low abundance (taxa/columns)
     index <- 1

     # Loop over every column or taxa then check to see if the max abundance is less than the set threshold